jpranays/cli-gh/docs/docs/Troubleshooting & FAQs.md

 ### 3. How do I resolve API rate limit issues?

 **Cause:**
-You might encounter rate limits when making many [unauthenticated API requests](/cli-gh/docs/commands/Authentication/#commands-that-do-not-require-login-).
+You might encounter rate limits when making many <u>[unauthenticated API requests](/cli-gh/docs/commands/Authentication/#commands-that-do-not-require-login-)</u>.

 **Solution:**
-To bypass this, you should log in using [`ghc login`](/cli-gh/docs/commands/Authentication/#login) to authenticate your requests.
+To bypass this, you should log in using <u>[`ghc login`](/cli-gh/docs/commands/Authentication/#login)</u> to authenticate your requests.
 Authenticated users have a higher rate limit.

 ---